Alfresco/docs-alfresco/content-services/latest/install/zip/index.md

 5. Install and configure Content Services.
 6. Install any Alfresco Module Packages such as Alfresco Share, Google Docs Integration, and Alfresco Office Services.
 7. Set up ActiveMQ.
 8. Install third-party software used by Content Services.

-This includes LibreOffice, ImageMagick, and Alfresco PDF Renderer.
+> **Note:** Starting from Content Services 7.0, the `alfresco-pdf-renderer` binaries are no longer included in the distribution zip.
+LibreOffice, ImageMagick, and Alfresco PDF Renderer are no longer part of the Content Services zip installation, as they've moved to the [Alfresco Transform Service installation]({% link transform-service/latest/install/index.md %}) for non-containerized deployment.

 Review and test your setup to check that all the installation steps are complete: